 \section{Introduction}

 We are currently witnessing our world drowning in data.
-These datasets are generated by a large gamut of applications, namely databases, web applications, genome sequencing projects, scientific computations, sensors, e-mail, entertainment and others.
-The biggest challenge for academia and the industry is thus to develop theoretical and practical methods for processing datasets efficiently.
+These datasets are generated by a large gamut of applications: databases, web applications, genome sequencing projects, scientific computations, sensors, e-mail, entertainment, and others.
+The biggest challenge is thus to develop theoretical and practical methods for processing datasets efficiently.

 Compressed data representations that can be {\em directly} used in compressed form have a central role in this challenge~\cite{DBLP:books/daglib/0038982}.
-Indeed, much of the currently fastest-growing data is highly repetitive; this in turn enables space reductions of orders of magnitude~\cite{DBLP:journals/jacm/GagieNP20}.
-Prominent examples of such data include genome, versioned text and software repositories collections.
-A common characteristic is that each element in a collection is very similar to every other element in the same collection.
+Indeed, much of the currently fastest-growing data is highly repetitive; this, in turn, enables space reductions of orders of magnitude~\cite{DBLP:journals/jacm/GagieNP20}.
+Prominent examples of such data include genome, versioned text, and software repositories collections.
+A common characteristic is that each element in a collection is very similar to every other.